shaloo/web3-user-personas/docs/personas/persona-13-ai-crypto-user.md

 - Educational content on automation and Web 4.0
 - Integrate with industry consortiums *(Fetch.ai partnered with Bosch to form a consortium for industrial applications of AI agents, while SingularityNET collaborated with Cardano and trialed AI in healthcare diagnostics with the Mayo Clinic)*

-###Product Features
+### Product Features

 - Essential features include single click agent deployment and rollback
 - Flexible, secure and customizable AI agent policies
-- Fetures such as kill switches, audit trails and on-chain controls, governance UIs, token payment rails and revenue splits, [verifiable compute, reasoning and performance](https://www.researchgate.net/publication/365377903_Applying_Artificial_Intelligence_in_Cryptocurrency_Markets_A_Survey)
+- Features such as kill switches, audit trails and on-chain controls, governance UIs, token payment rails and revenue splits, [verifiable compute, reasoning and performance](https://www.researchgate.net/publication/365377903_Applying_Artificial_Intelligence_in_Cryptocurrency_Markets_A_Survey)
 - Built-in progressive disclosure that defaults to quick launch but also offers an “expert mode” for parameter tuning
 - Model selection and API keys for composability
 - No-code platform for launching AI agents that act as evolving Web3 AI Chatbot, smart contract auditors, NFT Generators, and trading assistants